Frequently asked questions

 Can rescue equipment escalate swimming accidents?

-There's no evidence of that.
+There is no indication of that.

 Is LifeBoard stolen or misused?